 MSCA-Cofund program to foster doctoral students career in nanoscience - 14 doctoral positions

 GenerationNano is a Marie-Curie Cofund doctoral programme offering exciting research at the forefront of nanoscience, full-time employment for four years, an international network of cooperation partners and a comprehensive course program.
-On this page you will find an overview of the information on the programme, a list of research projects included, the general requirements as well as instructions on how to apply.
-We will recruit in total 14 doctoral students in several calls during 2020 and 2021.
+On this page you will find an overview of the information on the programme, and a list of research projects included.
+We recruited in total 14 doctoral students in several calls during 2020 and 2021.

 GenerationNano purpose and vision

 Nanoscience strongly contributes to several of the key enabling technologies (KETs) identified by the European Commission.
 Europe’s ability to harvest the full innovative and economical potential of nanotechnology critically relies on the availability of a highly trained workforce with the right set of skills.
 GenerationNano has the vision to deliver tomorrow's leaders bringing nanoscience and nano-engineering from basic discovery to commercial and industrial applications.